 The spines on the leaves look stiff and dangerous, but they are actually very soft.
 They are not meant as a defense against predators as you might think.
 Instead, they are an important adaptation to the plants’ desert environment.

 Fogs that blow in from the coast provide a much needed source of water.
-The spines on the plants catch the moisture out of the fogs and direct it down to the roots of the plant.
+The spines on the plants catch the moisture in the fog and then direct it down to the roots of the plant.

 The leaves of tiger jaws are triangular and fleshy.
 The fleshiness helps to store water during times of drought.
 The leaves grow from the center of the plant in pairs.
 Each pair of leaves grows in a bunch with other pairs of leaves.
 Mature leaves reach a height of only 3 inches.